deakjahn/isolate_handler/README.md

 }
 ```

-### Breaking change from 0.2.0
+## Breaking changes from 0.2.0

 Due to a change in the Flutter framework, the previously used method to set up an extra
 communication channel cannot be used any more.
 From now on, this package depends
-on https://pub.dev/packages/flutter_isolate that uses an alternative method to establish
+on https://pub.dev/packages/flutter_isolate to use an alternative method to establish
 the platform channel so that the isolates can call platform plugins.

 This solution is mostly transparent but it results in two changes.
 First, as it can be seen
-in the code above, the parameter passed to the `entryPoint` function changed type.
+in the code above, the parameter passed to the `entryPoint()` function changed type.
-It was a [HandledIsolateContext] earlier but now it is a [SendPort].
+It was a `HandledIsolateContext` earlier but now it is a `SendPort`.

 The second change pertains to the way external plugins are called from the isolates.
 There is no need for any setup now, just call the plugin just like you would call